holochain/holochain-rust/README.md

 An HDK for [Assemblyscript](https://github.com/Assemblyscript/assemblyscript) is under experimental development at [`hdk-assemblyscript`](https://github.com/holochain/hdk-assemblyscript).

 We expect many more languages to be added by the community, and there is even an article on how to [write a kit for a new language](https://holochain.github.io/holochain-rust/writing_development_kit.html).

+### Container API
+*Core* only implements the logic for the execution of a single application.
+Because the Holochain app ecosystem relies on DNA composibility, we need to be able to load and instantiate multiple DNAs.
+We call an executable that can do this an *container*.
+The first such containers we implemented were the GUI driven [holosqape](https://github.com/holochain/holosqape) and the CLI driven [hcshell](https://github.com/holochain/holosqape#hcshell) container which we used for running javascript based tests.

+These gave us the experience from which we abstracted the [container_api](container_api) crate which specifies and implements a standard way for building containers, including specifying the various interfaces that might be available for executing calls on a particular DNA, i.e. websockets, HTTP, Unix domain sockets, carrier pigeon network, etc...

+If you need to implement your own container, [container_api](container_api) should provide you with the needed types and functions to do so easily.

+To implement a container in a C based language, the [core_api_c_binding](./core_api_c_binding) [NEEDS UPDATING] code could be used, such as HoloSqape does.

+### Rust Container
+The [container crate](container) uses the [container_api](container_api) to implement an executable which is intended to become the main, highly configurable and GUI less container implementation that can be run as a background system service.
+Currently the Rust Container

+### Nodejs Container
+The [nodejs_cointainer](nodejs_container) directory implements a node package that creates a container that wraps the Holochain core Rust implementation so we can access it from node.
+This is crucial especially for creating a test-driven development environment for developing Holochain DNA.
+The `hc` command-line tool relies on it to run tests.

+### HC Command-line developer tool.
+The [cmd crate](cmd) implements our command line developer tool which allows you to create DNA scaffold, run tests, and finally package your DNA for running in a containter.
+For more details see the [crate README](cmd/README.md)

 ## Documentation: The Book on Holochain
 There is a work-in-progress book of documentation being written about `holochain-rust`.
 See the published version at the associated GitHub Pages for this repo, [https://holochain.github.io/holochain-rust](https://holochain.github.io/holochain-rust).
 See instructions for how to contribute to the book at [doc/holochain_101/src/how_to_contribute.md](./doc/holochain_101/src/how_to_contribute.md).